axx8676/PLCnext-file-swap/Documentation/README_upload.md

 If you are using a normal SD card, you will need to create some of the file structure that exists on the Phoenix Contact SD cards in order to archive the projects from the PLC.
 First, you will need to format the SD card as Ext4.
 I used a trial for this driver: https://www.paragon-software.com/home/linuxfs-windows/.
 In Linux File Systems for Windows, click the three dots icon, then click `Format new volume`.
 Select your SD card, the Ext4 format, and then click Format.

 After you have formatted the SD card, create the folders upperdir and work.
 Then, create the folders in this filepath: `upperdir/opt/plcnext`.
 After uploading the PCWE folder, you will need to create a symlink called current that links to the PCWE folder.
-Please note that while this SD card can be used for storage and uploading projects to the PLC, it cannot be used to run the PLC itself like a Phoenix Contact SD card.
+Please note that while this SD card can be used for storage and uploading projects to the PLC, it cannot be mounted as the primary filesystem to run the PLC.

 Ensure the SD card is properly formatted by checking that the following filepath exists: `/upperdir/opt/plcnext`.

 To upload the project to the PLC, you will first need to find the project on your computer.
-Depending on where/how you installed PLCnext Engineer, this could vary slightly.
+Depending on where you installed PLCnext Engineer, this could vary slightly.
 To find where the project is stored, in PLCnext Engineer go to Extras, then open the Options.
 Open the `Directories` tab under `Tools`.

 ![image](https://github.com/user-attachments/assets/ebe768cd-325e-459f-b820-05362b65a704)